 - Revised statement of purpose for the newly requested specialty. - If applicable, indicate preference for clinical.
-If so, give tentative agency and city/state of the desired distance clinical site.
-Do not contact the agency. - If no full-time space is available, indicate your willingness to change to part-time status or take a leave of absence. - Submit an updated letter of reference from a VUSN clinical instructor in an area closely related to the requested specialty.
-Either a narrative letter or recommendation form provided by the Assistant University Registrar is acceptable. - Submit all the documents at the same time in one packet. - Every effort will be made to notify students by April 1 regarding whether the requested change has been approved.
+If so, give city/state of the desired distance clinical site. - If no full-time space is available, indicate your willingness to change to part-time status or take a leave of absence. - Submit an updated letter of reference from a VUSN clinical instructor in an area closely related to the requested specialty.
+Either a narrative letter or recommendation form provided by the Assistant University Registrar is acceptable. - Submit all the documents in one packet. - Every effort will be made to notify students by April 1 regarding whether the requested change has been approved.